RodZill4/material-maker/material_maker/doc/node_miscellaneous_mesh_triplanar.rst

 ~~~~~~~~~~~~~~~~~~~

 The **Mesh Triplanar** node samples the input image three times and
-projects them onto a model from orthogonal axises using position map
+projects them onto a model from orthogonal axes using position map
 and blends them using surface normals generated from the Mesh Map node.

 This makes it possible to texture a model without relying on proper UVs,